I love coffee dates.

 But, unfortunately, I’ve also watched actors squander their time with me, and I’ve noted those worst practices as well.
 Do any of these things, and you won’t get the best bang for your buck.

 Here’s what you should never do on a coffee date.

 2 You remind me you’ve got a fine arts degree.
 Very few people in the business will give a rat about your BFA or MFA.
 No, I’m serious.
 Getting those degrees are great, and fun, and challenging, and will give you tremendous depth to your art, not to mention costing you a lot of money.
-But now, you’ve got a whole new set of courses to take at the UOR (University of Observable Realities) that has nothing to do with your mastery of Chekov, Wilde, commedia dell’arte or 17th century costuming.
+But now, you’ve got a whole new set of courses to take at the UOR (University of Observable Realities) that has nothing to do with your mastery of Shakespeare, Chekov, Wilde, commedia dell’arte or 17th century costuming.
 Enjoy the time you spent in school, treasure it, cherish it.
-Now, move on to spending time perfecting your command of your chosen business, along with the environment and rules of your chosen production center location.
+Now, move on to spending time perfecting the command of your chosen business, along with the environment and rules of your chosen production center location.

 3 You denigrate the business we’re in.
 I wish I could tell you how many times I’ve heard someone say “I’m a theater actor – I would never do television or commercials,” or “Hollywood will suck you dry,” or “Networks/Studios are soulless,” or “There are no parts for actors like me.”
 Unfortunately, I’ve lost count.
 Part of me wants to scream at those people to leave LA and go do something that makes them happy.
 If you want to be an actor/VO talent/performer, learn to love (not just tolerate) the parts of the business that make you uneasy.
 Lean into the aspects of your career that are difficult, and learn to master them.
 I can help you.